Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 A memorial for the sorcery period at Strandir

-Strandir is well-known for being the sorcery part of Iceland, which makes it even more mystical driving through this remote part of my country.
+Strandir is well-known as Iceland's sorcery region, which makes it even more mystical to drive through this remote part of my country.
 Don't forget to visit the Museum of Icelandic Witchcraft and Sorcery in Hólmavík before visiting this area.

-Not to forget the mystical Sorcerer's Cottage at Klúka in Bjarnarfjörður - do pay it a visit - it is located next to Hotel Laugarhóll, where I stayed for the night on my visit to Strandir.
+Not to forget the mystical Sorcerer's Cottage at Klúka in Bjarnarfjörður - do visit it - it is located next to Hotel Laugarhóll, where I stayed for the night on my visit to Strandir.

 The memorial for "Gunna fótalausa" at Strandir

-Close to the two churches, you will find the museum and gallery Kört where the locals sell artwork made from f.ex. driftwood.
+Close to the two churches, you will find the museum and gallery Kört, where the locals sell artwork made from, for example. driftwood.
 The museum/gallery is open from 10-18 in the summertime.

-By the museum, you will find information signs mounted on rocks on Flóabardagi battle, on Sorcery in Trékyllisvík, and on the most "famous" outlaws in Iceland Fjalla-Eyvindur and Halla, who lived here for a while at Drangavík during their outlawry.
+By the museum, you will find information signs mounted on rocks on the Flóabardagi battle, on Sorcery in Trékyllisvík, and on the best-known outlaws in Iceland, Fjalla-Eyvindur, and Halla, who lived here for a while at Drangavík during their outlawry.
 I also noticed this memorial above of Gunna fótalausa - the legless Gunna.

-From Trékyllisvík preparations were made for Iceland's only sea battle (excluding the Cod Wars and WW2) on the 25th of June 1244 - Flóabardagi battle - the Battle of the Gulf.
+From Trékyllisvík, preparations were made for Iceland's only sea battle (excluding the Cod Wars and WW2) on the 25th of June 1244, the Flóabardagi battle - the Battle of the Gulf.
 Sturlunga Saga describes how Þórður kakali Sighvatsson gathered men from the Westfjords and Strandir.

 The memorial for Flóabardagi at Strandir